PlayeRom/flightgear-addon-aerotow-everywhere/README.md

 ## Troubleshotting

-1. When I select `Aerotow Everywhere` -> `Call for Piper J3 Cub aircraft`, `Robin DR400` or `Cessana 182` from menu, I see "Let's fly!" message but nothing happened.
+1. When I select `Aerotow Everywhere` -> `Call for Piper J3 Cub aircraft`, `Robin DR400`, `Cessana 182` or `Douglas C-47` from menu, I see "Let's fly!" message but nothing happened.
 The tow plane does not appear.

 Probably you didn't include the `--data` command line option with the path where FlightGear should look for additional flight plan files for AI.
 Unfortunately, the simulator does not inform us that there was a problem with finding the flight plan file, so everything looks like it should work but does not.